2007 Cricket World Cup Super Eight stage

 The Super Eight stage of the 2007 Cricket World Cup was scheduled between 27 March 2007 and 21 April 2007, and determined the four qualifiers for the semi-finals of the tournament.
-Matches were held in Antigua, Bridgetown in Barbados, Georgetown in Guyana, and Grenada.
+Matches were held in Antigua, Bridgetown, Barbados, Georgetown, and Grenada.

 Each team carried forward the result from the other team qualifying from its group in the group stage of the tournament, so the Super Eight was essentially an eight-team round robin competition.
 Two points were awarded for a win and one for a tie or a no result.
 If teams were tied on points, the team with the most wins was ranked ahead, and if this is also equal net run rate determined the ranking order.

 Table

 The four top teams, depicted with green backgrounds in the table below, qualified for the semi-finals.

 Teams

 Eight teams qualified from the group stage.
 India and Pakistan, ranked fifth and fourth in the ICC ODI Championship before the tournament began, were eliminated by Bangladesh and Ireland respectively.
 The other six seeded teams proceeded, with Australia beating the number one ranked team in the One Day International championship, South Africa.
 New Zealand, Sri Lanka and West Indies also carried one win forward from the group stage.